THE CHORUS OF DUTCH NATIONAL OPERA PREPARES FOR TURANDOT

 The chorus will take pride of place in the stage direction for Barrie Kosky’s new production.
 Sander: “Barrie really sees us as having the leading role.
 The emotions expressed in the opera will be brought to the stage by us.
 It’s lovely to have such a big part in a production, and to be tested in our staging too.”
 Edward tries to incorporate those challenges already in the musical rehearsals.
 “Just now, Edward casually told us, ‘Remember you’ll have to sing this high note lying down!’” laughs Jannelieke.
 “That did make me feel pretty scared for a moment”.
 “The chorus is at the emotional heart of this production,” says Edward.
 “So during the musical rehearsals, I warn the singers that they’ll be on stage almost the whole time and they may end up in a claustrophobic setting.
 That will help them prepare mentally for the challenging yet amazing overall picture.”

-- Turandot will run from 2 to 30 December 2022 at Dutch National Opera.
+Turandot ran from 2 to 30 December 2022 at Dutch National Opera.